Music journalist at Noisey & Paste Magazine

 Who are you?

-What are your thoughts on the overall media representation of women in music?
-Do you see PRs (regardless of gender) as having a role in that?
+As a music journalist, what are your thoughts on the overall media representation of women in music?